 To support and augment statewide efforts, Minnesota needs its cities, townships, and counties to take targeted action to reduce emissions within their community and drive change at the local and state level.

 Minnesota’s Local Government Project for Energy Planning (LoGoPEP) builds upon existing efforts to engage local governments in committing to actionable strategies for energy and greenhouse gas emission reductions.
-LoGoPEP will provide communities with planning tools and actual results to measure progress toward their goals.
-This project is being developed at the Twin Cities metropolitan regional scale with the goal of future replicability and institutionalization throughout the state.
+LoGoPEP provides communities with planning tools and actual results to measure progress toward their goals.

-- A wedge diagram tool for energy and greenhouse gas reduction planning with an associated menu of feasible city actions; and,
+- A wedge diagram tool for energy and greenhouse gas reduction planning with an associated menu of feasible city actions

 If you have any questions about the project, please contact Maureen Colburn, Project Manager, at Maureen.Colburn@lhbcorp.com.